LMCache/demo/demo3-KV-blending/README.md

 ### What to expect:

-- If the new context shares the same prefix as previously-used context, LMCache should be able to reduce the response delay by reusing the prefix KV cache.
+- With the help of LMCache, the vLLM should be able to anser the questions with lower response delay (time to first token).
-- After vLLM instace 1 processes the context, vLLM instance 2 should be able to response much faster when loading the same context.
-This is because it can load KV cache from the LMCache server backend.